About the Office

 - OPR Review of Proposals to Refer Non-DOJ Attorneys to Bar

 The Office of Professional Responsibility (OPR) was established by order of the Attorney General to ensure that Department of Justice (DOJ) attorneys and law enforcement personnel perform their duties in accordance with the highest professional standards expected of the nation’s principal law enforcement agency.
-Pursuant to 28 C.F.R. § 0.39a, the Counsel for OPR reports directly to the Attorney General and Deputy Attorney General.
-In addition to the Counsel, OPR is staffed by a Deputy Counsel, 3 Associate Counsels, and approximately 20 Assistant Counsels.
+Pursuant to 28 C.F.R. § 0.39a, the head of OPR reports directly to the Attorney General and Deputy Attorney General.
+OPR is staffed by a Director and Chief Counsel, a Principal Deputy Director, 3 Deputy Directors, 3 Senior Counsels, and approximately 14 Counsels.

 OPR has jurisdiction to investigate allegations of professional misconduct against Department attorneys that relate to the exercise of their authority to investigate, litigate, or provide legal advice, including allegations of professional misconduct against Department immigration judges.
 OPR also has jurisdiction to investigate allegations of misconduct against Department law enforcement personnel that relate to allegations of attorney misconduct within the jurisdiction of OPR.
 Generally, OPR does not investigate allegations that have been presented in litigation and for which a court has not made a finding of misconduct.
 The Office of the Inspector General has jurisdiction over all allegations of misconduct against Department attorneys that do not fall within OPR’s jurisdiction.